6. Differential expression of genes in your dataset¶

 Adapt the selection in the dropdown box ‘Graphtype’ to ‘Barplot’ and ‘ColorMode’ to ‘Color by Track’

-The difference can be shown more dramatically by plotting the data without a log2 transformation, scroll down again.
-Do report the test results based on the log transformed data though, as none-transformed mRNA gene expression data is hardly ever normally distributed.
+The difference can be shown more dramatically by plotting the data without a log2 transformation.
+Make sure to use log2 transformation in scientific reports, though, as none-transformed mRNA gene expression data is hardly ever normally distributed.

 In the ‘Adjustable settings’ dialog, set the ‘Transform’ dropdown to ‘none’ (Figure 7)